theandrew61/GTA-SA-Hud/README.md

 I'm too lazy to update this README, so you can read all the information [here](http://steamcommunity.com/sharedfiles/filedetails/?id=482610546)!

 ## Oh yeah, I forgot
-GTA SA Hud is licensed under the MIT License.
+GTA: SA HUD is licensed under the MIT License.

 The end.